$0 Open Adoption Navigation Guide — Quick-Start Checklist

 Who This Is For

-• Families who finalized a foster-to-adopt adoption and are now transitioning from state-supervised to private contact with the birth parent
+• Families who finalized a foster-to-adopt adoption and are now transitioning from state-managed contact to a private relationship with the birth parent

 • Foster-to-adopt families trying to establish a contact arrangement for the first time without a court order specifying the terms